flutter/samples/simple_sdf/README.md

 # `simple_sdf`

-A simple [Flutter fragment shaders][] sample project showing how to use Signed Distance Functions.
+A simple [Flutter fragment shaders][] sample project showing how to draw Signed Distance Functions with the FragmentShader API.

 Use `flutter create --no-overwrite .` to initialize the project.